 Strategy 4: Select the right date

 Find the best day and time for your grand opening celebration.
-One way to do this is by consulting your community’s calendar of events, sports schedules, road construction timelines, and other guides that will inform you about activities that may draw people close to your site or, conversely, keep them from attending your event.
+One way to do this is by viewing your community’s calendar of events, sports schedules, road construction timelines, and other guides.
+These should help you find activities that could draw people close to your site or keep them from attending your event.

-For many businesses, weekends that don’t coincide with a major sporting event are ideal for grand opening celebrations.
+For many businesses, weekends without a major sporting event or holiday are best for grand opening events.

 Strategy 5: Connect with your community

-One often-overlooked way to build a buzz is taking early steps to plant your brand in your community.
+Here's an often-overlooked way to build a buzz.
+Take early steps to plant your brand in your community.
 Some ideas for doing this could include: